SilkRose/Pony/src/stories/darling-and-date/03-dressmaking-and-determination.md

 *Looks good too, makes it pop but doesn't distract from her beauty.*

-Fluttershy was almost done with the purple stitch, finishing it she said, "done."
+Fluttershy was almost done with the purple stitch, finishing it she said, "Done."

 "It looks great, Fluttershy," Pinkie said.